adhurwit/ReliableRAMStore/readme.md

 #ReliableRAMStore

-A set of classes that uses the ServiceFabric ReliableDictoinary to store Lucene.NET v3 indices.
+A set of classes that uses the ServiceFabric ReliableDictionary to store Lucene.NET v3 indices.
 It is directly based on the existing RAMStore classes.

 This is only a proof of concept.